 Nuke: Deploy Helm package locally (special guest, GitVersion)

-Today we are going to continue the journey with Nuke, adding new targets to the solution presented in Nuke: Deploy ASP.
-NET Web App to Azure, to deploy our app to a local Kubernetes cluster using Helm.
+Today, we will continue our journey with Nuke by adding new targets to the solution presented in Nuke: Deploy ASP.NET Web App to Azure.
+This time, we will deploy our app to a local Kubernetes cluster using Helm.

-But first, you are going to need the following:
+But first, we will need the following:

 Generating the build number